dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 The `$auth0->get_oauth_client()` method by default stores user information in the PHP session, and we also instructed it to save the `access_token` and `id_token`.

 `$starWarsNames` array contains some characters from Star Wars.
-Later in the code, a user will be assigned a randome code name from this array.
+Later in the code, a user will be assigned a random code name from this array.

 `$auth0Oauth->getUser()` retrieves the user information.